qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map3d.rst

 * :guilabel:`Center X` sets the X coordinate of the point the camera is pointing at
 * :guilabel:`Center Y` sets the Y coordinate of the point the camera is pointing at
 * :guilabel:`Center Z` sets the Z coordinate of the point the camera is pointing at
-* :guilabel:`Distance` sets the distance from the camera center to the ground
+* :guilabel:`Distance` sets the distance from the camera center to the point the camera is pointing at the ground
 * :guilabel:`Pitch` sets the rotation of the camera around the X-axis (vertical rotation).